 - There are no income or asset limits.

-- No geographical restrictions
+- No geographical restrictions.

-American Dream Downpayment Assistance Initiative
+4. American Dream Downpayment Assistance Initiative

 The American Dream Downpayment Assistance Initiative program has been around since 2004.
 It provides grants to help home buyers with downpayment and closing costs.
-The program assists first-time homebuyers, low and moderate income individuals and families.
+The program assists first-time homebuyers, low and moderate income individuals, and families.
 Highlights of the program:

 - Grant recipients must be first time home buyers with annual incomes that do not exceed 80 percent of the area median income.

 - A maximum down-payment grant of $10,000 or 6% of the purchase price of the home, whichever is greater.
 The average subsidy is approximately $7,500.

 - The grants help to defray the upfront costs of purchasing a first home and can also be used to offset the costs of rehabilitating the property.